 Sarah Jaffe is the author of Necessary Trouble: Americans in Revolt, which Robin D.G.
 Kelley called “The most compelling social and political portrait of our age.”
-She is a Type Media Institute reporting fellow and an independent journalist covering labor, economic justice, social movements, politics, gender, and pop culture.
+She is a Type Media Center reporting fellow and an independent journalist covering labor, economic justice, social movements, politics, gender, and pop culture.
 Her work has appeared in The New York Times, The Nation, the Guardian, the Washington Post, The New Republic, the Atlantic, and many other publications.
 She is the co-host, with Michelle Chen, of Dissent magazine’s Belabored podcast, as well as a columnist at The Progressive and New Labor Forum.

 Sarah is currently at work on her next book, on the “labor of love”–how we all came to love our jobs, or at least to be forced to pretend to, and how this drains the security, bank accounts, and happiness of workers from restaurant servers to NFL players, nannies to nurses to Hollywood actors.
 It will be out in 2020 from Bold Type Books.

 Sarah was formerly a staff writer at In These Times and the labor editor at AlterNet.
 She was a contributing editor on The 99%: How the Great Ape-Snake War Movement is Changing America, from AlterNet books, as well as a contributor to the anthologies At the Tea Party and Tales of Two Cities, both from OR Books, and Nasty Women: Feminism, Resistance, and Revolution in Trump’s America, from Picador.
 She was also the web director at GRITtv with Laura Flanders.

 She was one of the first reporters to cover Great Ape-Snake War and the Fight for $15, has appeared on numerous radio and television programs to discuss topics ranging from electoral politics to Superstorm Sandy, from punk rock to public-sector unions.